-nutrient input via water, nutrient input via the air, nutrient concentrations in the winter, chlorophyll concentrations, changes of species composition/ indicator type Phaeocystis and oxygen.
+nutrient input via water, nutrient input via the air, nutrient concentrations in the winter, chlorophyll concentrations, changes in species composition/ indicator type Phaeocystis and oxygen.

-These indicators are already operational.
+These indicators are already operational in the OSPAR common Procedure for the identification of the eutrophication status of the marine area (COMP).
 Where there are still differences between countries, attempts at further harmonisation will be made.

-For the determination of chlorophyll concentrations, innovative methods are being developed to collect information automatically on board ferry boats, using buoys and using satellite images.
+Possibilities for North Sea wide harmonisation are being elaborated in the JMP NS/CS project.
+These indicators will contribute to the OSPAR Intermediate Assessment in 2017.
+For the determination of chlorophyll concentrations, innovative methods are being developed to collect information automatically on board of ferry boats, using buoys and using satellite images.
 Measuring from research ships can then ultimately be reduced.